The Tahitian Affair

-When the wine arrived Richard drank his first glass down like water.
-The french baguette with rich creamy butter sent Tanya to the stars, and when the soup arrived it was a mix of soft white fish, clams, and mussels in a rich wine broth.
+When the wine arrived Richard drank his first glass down like it was water.
+The French baguette with rich creamy butter sent Tanya to the stars, and when the soup arrived, it was a mix of soft white fish, clams, and mussels in a rich wine broth.

 The woman in the pink apron served them.
 Is she Philippe’s mother?

 Philippe came out at the end of their meal and raised his brows.